Recommended Resources for Dealing with Freelancer Issues (+ ELTABB discounts!)

-- Customize your profile and email settings.
+Customize your profile and email settings.
 Edit the profile information on your page to introduce yourself to others at ELTABB.
 On the right side, in the box bearing your name, enable “Settings” (the gears symbol) and change elements using the box that then appears on the left.
+Please also add a photo that shows your face so that others can recognize you at “offline” events.

-- Start a new discussion.
+Start a new discussion or ask a question.
 Go to “Discussions” and click the + button.
 When you go to post it, select a category from the drop-down menu, i.e.

 - General Discussion